Autumn in Korea | 48 Exceptional Places to See Breathtaking Fall Foliage in 2023

 - Deoksugung has a unique East meets West architecture.

-- In autumn, be sure to walk along the doldam-gil, or “stone-wall” road.
+- In autumn in Korea, be sure to walk along the doldam-gil, or “stone-wall” road.
 This 1,100 metre pedestrian pathway winds next to a traditional stone wall and is lined with 130 trees.

 - Join a guided walking tour of Deoksugung Palace here.